lopl1360/bean/README.md

 Environment variables such as `MYSQL_HOST`, `MYSQL_PORT`, `MYSQL_USER`,
 `MYSQL_PASSWORD`, and `MYSQL_DATABASE` are used to build the MySQL connection URL.
 Defaults are provided for host, port, and user.
+Usernames and passwords are URL- encoded automatically so credentials containing special characters will still produce a valid connection string.